students gathered

 What are the course entry requirements?

-Typically, students in this course will have a 2:1 degree, however you may be considered if you have a 2:2 with significant experience.
-Students will have worked with a variety of people either in paid employment or as a volunteer.
+Typically, students in this course will have a 2:1 degree, however you may be considered if you have a 2:2 with significant (relevant work) experience in the Social / Health care or closely related subjects.
+You will have worked with a variety of people either in paid employment or as a volunteer.

 Social Work is both an academic and vocational course so it's important you show success in your previous education and have experience.